hyoyou/todo-mvc-lv/NOTES.md

 [X] / - Add partials to handle the logic

 # Step 7: Deleting Items for a List

+[X] / - Need a new button or link for the delete
+      - That needs to hit some sort of URL (look that up)
+      - RESTful conventions /lists/:list_id/items/:id => items#destroy
+      - How do we trigger a DELETE request? links are GET requests
+      - Browsers only support GET and POST, so we need to fake it somehow low level request -> <button class="destroy"></button>

+[X] / - Need a controller action to process the deleting of the item

 # Step Whatever: Fix Down Arrow on Make a List Form